 Mayo Clinic's approach

-Mayo Clinic doctors and scientists invented MRE.
-Each year, Mayo specialists perform MRE on more than 950 people.
+Mayo Clinic doctors and scientists invented MRE technology.
+Each year, Mayo specialists perform thousands of MRE exams.
 MRE is available at all three Mayo Clinic locations.

 Mayo Clinic imaging researchers are working with doctors from many specialties to improve this new technique and explore applications in other diseases, including Alzheimer's, heart failure and breast cancer.